MyHEAT

 MyHEAT can map heat loss insights for new cities within a few nights, once a project contract is established.
 Get in touch to launch a HEAT Map for your customers or residents!

-MyHEAT is proud to partner with Google Project Sunroof in Canada.
+MyHEAT is proud to partner with Google Project Sunroof to provide solar panel maps in Canada.
+Currently, Solar Potential Maps are available in the following cities:

 MyHEAT has the ability to create SOLAR Maps for hundreds of communities across Canada and the US.
 Get in touch if you’d like to launch one with us!